TSR FISHING RULES

 8) Anyone not utilizing and or not returning unused tags/vials issued to them from a previous year will not be allowed to participate in any of the events that Sharkathon hosts.
 This includes Sharkathon and the Texas Shark Rodeo, please contact TSR using the CONTACT US TAB for information on how to return tags/vials or activate tags/vials that your team may still possess.
 The tags/vials cost a lot of money and if they are not going to be used they must be returned to TSR.

-9) Unsportsmanlike conduct before, during and after the event can result in disqualification and being banned from future events that Sharkathon hosts.
+9) Unsportsmanlike conduct before, during and after the event can result in disqualification and possibly being banned from future events that Sharkathon hosts.
 This includes Sharkathon and the Texas Shark Rodeo.
 Disputes or grievances will be handled with TSR in private.
 Publicly acting in an unsportsmanlike manner will not be tolerated.

 10) TSR is a non-profit entity and while TSR will do what it can to obtain prizes nothing is implied or guaranteed.
 TSR will be keeping with the traditions of the original rodeo and create unique and handcrafted trophies for each of the winners.

 11) PROTEST POLICY: It is our policy that the protesting party must satisfy the burden of proof prior to any further steps taken by TSR other than a review of data submitted to check for any errors.
-Until evidence is submitted that shows the party in question has falsified information submitted to TSR we will not pursue any investigation, contact the party in question, nor change the submitted data on TSR.
+Until evidence is submitted that shows the party in question has falsified information submitted to TSR, or violated rules, we will not pursue any investigation, contact the party in question, nor change the submitted data on TSR.
 TSR will not harbor suspicion against any submission based on rumors or unsubstantiated information.
 All protests and subsequent conversations between all parties will remain private during any investigation.

 All rules and requirements are subject to review, edit, or change during the tournament.
 Please review all rules and requirements by clicking the various links located under the "Rules & Info" tab.
 It is understood that a catch prior to an update of these rules is exempt.